 Domain Authority factors in several elements when evaluating a website in an attempt to approximate a search engine algorithm as closely as possible.
 Let’s take a look at some of the bigger factors here:

 Many businesses and websites want to know how they can go about increasing domain authority and page authority.

 Firstly, it’s important to point out that higher DA has no value as an end goal.
 It’s just an indicator.
 Higher DA is a fine thing to strive for, but we try to avoid having clients set DA targets as a goal because improving your DA (alone) won’t make you any money.

 What a higher DA should do is increase your traffic, which should lead to more conversions, which should make you more money.
-But if you’re measuring DA, you’re at least four “shoulds”, four degrees of separation, from your real goal, of making more money.
+But if you’re measuring DA, you’re at least four “should’s” from your real goal, of making more money.
 So we prefer to measure conversions and traffic, and if at all possible, revenue.

-While pursuing higher DA shouldn’t be a high priority end-goal, it can still be a useful metric to keep track of, and in fact, it’s something that gets thrown around in the office a bit.
-However, the main reason we use it at the office is in quickly being able to identify quality outreach targets – high authority sites from which we’d like to earn links for our clients.
+While pursuing higher DA shouldn’t be a high priority end-goal, it can still be a useful metric to track.
+In fact, website domain authority is something that gets thrown around in the office a bit.
+However, the main way we use it is to identify quality outreach targets.
+These are high authority sites, with high quality content from which we’d like to earn links for our clients.

 As mentioned above, links are a major factor in you improving the authority of your own site.
 When your website’s backlink profile is full of links from higher DA sites, you’ll see a greater impact than if you just had links from lower DA sites.
 To measure the domain authority of a website you can use a DA checker tool like Moz Link Explorer.

 In my experience, when clients are asking about their DA, they’re usually just taking a less direct route to ask a question like “how are my SEO results?” or “how long is it going to take to see these indicators turn into revenue?”
 If you want to dive into these questions, check out our blog – “How Long Does SEO Take?”